melissadiep94/dog_breeds_project/README.md

- ## Dependencies needed to run the project
+ ## Dependencies needed to run the SQL project in Jupyter Notebook
  * psycopg2
  * sqlalchemy
  * petpy